 - Additionally, we have drafted a sample email below that advocates can use to communicate to your Senators.
 Please take a few minutes to personalize your email with information about how myotonic dystrophy affected you and your family and friends.

 February 28, 2020

 As we recognize Rare Disease Day, I write to ask for your support for the continued inclusion of myotonic dystrophy on the list of eligible conditions under the Department of Defense Peer Reviewed Medical Research Program as part of the Fiscal Year 2021 Appropriations bill.
 Myotonic dystrophy is a rare and serious genetic disorder that effects multiple organ systems including the heart, lungs, muscles, brain and gastrointestinal system.

 The Senate first added myotonic dystrophy to the PRMRP as part of the Fiscal Year 2018 Defense Appropriations bill and since its inclusion myotonic dystrophy researchers have been awarded over $6 million in new funding.
 There are no FDA approved treatments for myotonic dystrophy and this research is critically important as part of our efforts to find effective therapies and someday a cure.

-As a constituent and volunteer with Myotonic, the country’s largest myotonic dystrophy patient advocacy organization, I urge you to ask Senators Richard Shelby and Richard Durbin, the Chair and Ranking Democrat on the Senate Appropriations Subcommittee, to continue to include myotonic dystrophy in the PRMRP.
+As a constituent and volunteer with the Myotonic Dystrophy Foundation, the country’s largest myotonic dystrophy patient advocacy organization, I urge you to ask Senators Richard Shelby and Richard Durbin, the Chair and Ranking Democrat on the Senate Appropriations Subcommittee, to continue to include myotonic dystrophy in the PRMRP.